 - Flexibility is understood as the ability to respond to change with innovative solutions.
 Within a port context, a flexible port or port company can be altered with relative ease so as to be functional under new, different, or changing requirements in a cost-effective manner.

 - Lean means a reduction of waste in a system or supply chain.
 Lean supply chains demand continuous improvement processes that focus on eliminating waste or non-value stops across the chain.
 Such a lean supply chain leads to superior financial performance for all organizations in the supply chain while reducing redundancy and increasing certain vulnerability aspects.
-However, applying such as perspective can also reduce redundancies, which can reduce resilience.
+However, reducing redundancies can negatively impact resilience.

 2. Shocks and Disruptions Impacting Ports

 Disruptions can come from multiple sources, some predictable, some random, and others unexpected.
-They can be internal to port operations when related to factors under the control of the port, such as a break of equipment due to improper maintenance or a breach in security because of a lack of measures.
+They can be internal to port operations when related to factors under the control of the port, such as a breakage of equipment due to improper maintenance, a breach in security, or a lack of security measures.
 They can also be external to port operations when related to factors outside the control of the port, such as a hurricane or an economic recession.
-A predictable disruption, such as a weather event, can be assessed knowing past events and implying a probability for their occurrence along a time sequence such as a year.
+The impacts of predictable disruption, such as a weather event, can be assessed on the basis of past events and the probability of their occurrence at a certain point in time sequence such as a year.
 A random disruption is an event that can occur, but the probability of its occurrence cannot be effectively assessed, particularly over a shorter time period.

 The resilience of a port is embedded within its infrastructure and design.
 Two types of potential impacts on ports can be underlined.
-One is disruptive, impairing operations and causing delays, but leaving the infrastructure and equipment intact.
-The disruption takes place at a scale within the design parameters.
-The other type of impact is damaging where infrastructure and equipment are damaged and even destroyed.
-The disruption takes place at a scale in part above design parameters.
-Although some infrastructure and equipment may not have been damaged, those that did prevent regular operations until repaired.
+One is disruptive, impairing operations and causing delays, but leaving the infrastructure and equipment intact since the disruption is within design parameters.
+The other type of impact is damaging where infrastructure and equipment are damaged and even destroyed since the disruption is above design parameters.
+Although some infrastructure and equipment may not have been damaged, the damage that has occurred can prevent regular operations until it is repaired.